allister-grange/unified-devops/README.md

   - review all nginx confs

 - next action
-  - get the var file included in ansible, then run the thing and test the above
+  - start working on getting Cloudflare working for StarterTab front end
+  - test the above once my fricken cert change quota has dropped (17/04 I wrote this)

 - move from Vercel to Cloudflare pages for startertab
   - [ ] get a baseline of speed for comparison